-If you want to get into photo editing but are not really sure where to start let us tell you all about Lightroom and our incredible online Lightroom class!
-Adobe Lightroom will help you enhance your digital photographs with just a few clicks and slides of a button.
+If you want to get into photo editing but are not really sure where to start let us tell you all about Lightroom.
+Taking an Adobe Lightroom class will help you enhance your digital photographs with just a few clicks and slides of a button.

 Lightroom is photo editing software created by Adobe.
 Adobe is also the mastermind behind Photoshop.
 Lightroom was built off the back of Photoshop’s success as more and more photographers wanted dedicated software that was built with photography in mind.

-There are 2 types of Lightroom software available currently – Lightroom Classic CC and Lightroom CC.
+There are a couple of types of Lightroom software available currently – Lightroom Classic CC and Lightroom CC.

 They are the same software (to some extent) but designed for different devices which we’ll come on to shortly.

-Adobe’s Creative Cloud means that you can get regular updates if you’re subscribed to their photography-centred Lightroom Creative Cloud plan.
-On this, you can transfer images and presets between devices on the same account.
+Adobe’s Creative Cloud means that you can get regular updates if you’re subscribed to their Lightroom Creative Cloud plan and you can transfer images and presets between devices on the same account.

 Since we’ve talked about the two versions of Lightroom it’s probably wise to tell you the differences between them so you know the capabilities.
 If you prefer to edit your photos on your laptop, mac or PC desktop then you’ll be using Lightroom Classic CC.